-As family members age, some common complaints or concerns that caregivers hear are:
+Some common complaints or concerns that family members and caregivers might hear include:

 - “The stairs are getting so hard to climb.”